OpenMDAO/POEMs/POEM_096.md

 In some engineering problems, a "good enough" solution is often acceptable.
 If a problem is infeasible, running a minimization of constraint violation can get a solution that is "as close to feasible as possible" which might be alright or at least worth looking at in some applications.

 **3. Finding a feasible starting point**
-Althought most modern optimizers can already deal with this problem, many optimizers do perform better if starting from a feasible starting point.
+Although most modern optimizers can already deal with this problem, many optimizers do perform better if starting from a feasible starting point.
 Minimizing the sum of the constraint violation can help a user get to a feasible starting point before beginning the optimization.
 While many modern optimizers can account for infeasile starts, it could be a "nice to have" in the framework.

 ## Description